-- QuakerSpeak: Why Climate Change is an Issue of Faith: Quakers Lobby Congress - TED talk: Climate Justice Can't Happen Without Racial Justice by David Lammy
+- QuakerSpeak: Why Climate Change is an Issue of Faith: Quakers Lobby Congress - TED talk: Climate Justice Can't Happen Without Racial Justice by David Lammy - Project Drawdown: Climate Solutions (drawdown.org)

 Create a Personal Playbook Education

 - 1. In the space below write in at least 5 possibilities that you or your group.
 Imagine you might learn together.
 Include simple things and massive things. - 2.
 Circle the idea that is the most possible and the idea that is most meaningful